-Chartered Manager – We have embedded the Chartered Management Institute’s (CMI) Level 7 Diploma in Strategic Leadership and Management into our programme.
-Students can opt to gain this qualification automatically at graduation meaning they can become a Chartered Manager through the exemption route (an additional fee to CMI will apply).
-We are the only MBA in NI to offer this professional accreditation.
+Become a Chartered Manager- We have embedded the Chartered Management Institute’s (CMI) Level 7 Diploma in Strategic Leadership and Management into our programme.
+Students can opt to gain this qualification automatically at graduation meaning they can become a Chartered Manager through the exemption route (additional costs to the CMI apply).
+We are the only MBA in Northern Ireland to offer this professional accreditation.

 The part-time MBA is taught over 2 academic years, starting in September each year.
-If you wish to "fast track" you can study the course over 1 academic year September to September.
+If you wish to 'fast track' you can study the course as a full-time student over 1 academic year September to September.

-Students will attend lectures on a weekly basis, (Tuesday in year 1 and Wednesday in year 2) in semesters 1 and 2 (September to December and January to May).
+Students attend lectures on a weekly basis, (Tuesdays in year 1 and Wednesdays in year 2, from 1.15pm to 8.15pm) in semester 1 (September to December) and semester 2 (January to May).

 - September 2018